abod8639/Ohm_Color/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Flutter team for the amazing framework
+- Contributors and maintainers